jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 Stream Decorators
 -----------------

-Guzzle provides several stream decorators that can be used to control how the SDK and Guzzle interact with the streaming resource provided as an input parameter to a command.
-These decorators can modify how handlers will be able to read and seek on a given stream.
+Guzzle provides several stream decorators that you can use to control how the SDK and Guzzle interact with the streaming resource provided as an input parameter to a command.
+These decorators can modify how handlers are able to read and seek on a given stream.
 The following is a partial list; more can be found on the `GuzzleHttp\Psr7 repository <https://github.com/guzzle/psr7>`_.